MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ### Understanding the WebView2 Runtime

-WebView2 Runtime is a redistributable runtime and serves as the backing web platform for WebView2 applications, similar in concept to VC++ or .NET Runtime for C++/.NET apps.
+WebView2 Runtime is a redistributable runtime and serves as the backing web platform for WebView2 applications.
+This concept is similar to VC++ or .NET Runtime for C++/.NET apps.
 Under the hood, the Runtime is modified Microsoft Edge (Chromium) binaries that are fine-tuned and tested for applications.
 The Runtime won't appear as a user-visible browser upon installation, for example, users won't have a browser desktop shortcut or start menu entry.

 For development and testing, developers may use the Runtime or any non-stable Microsoft Edge (Chromium) browser channel as the backing platform.
 In production environments, developers must ensure the Runtime is present on user devices before the application starts, instead of taking a dependency on the browser, because: